Blendify/blender-manual/trunk/blender_docs/manual/modeling/texts/editing.rst

 full-featured and has some differences:

 Exit *Edit Mode*
-   :kbd:`Tab` doesn't insert a tab character in the text, but rather enters and exits *Edit Mode*, as with other object types.
+   :kbd:`Tab` does not insert a tab character in the text, but rather enters and exits *Edit Mode*, as with other object types.
 Copy
    To copy text to the buffer, use :kbd:`Ctrl-C` or the *Copy* button in the tool shelf.